MetServiceDev/alcf_container/README.md

 python main.py -sid NZNPA -dt 2021-11-22
 ```

-The results can be found in */tmp/lidar*, */tmp/plot*, and */tmp/stats* folder.
-The backscatter plot also can be found in the given s3 place.
+The result image can be found in both _/tmp_ and _/home/yzhan/ceilometer_ folders.

 Note that the following CONST will need to be updated according to the system settings: